-General Arts and Science (GAAS) Diploma to Honours Bachelor of Arts & Sciences (Interdisciplinary Studies major) Degree Transfer Program
+General Arts and Science (GAAS) Diploma or Liberal Arts Diploma to Honours Bachelor of Arts & Sciences or Bachelor of Arts & Sciences (Interdisciplinary Studies)

 Program Information